 Tax Processes for Business

 Unit covers: - Understanding legislation requirements relating to VAT, calculate VAT, review and verify VAT returns, understand principles of payroll, report information within the organisation.

 Ideally, students should have one or two GCSE Grades A-C, possibly the AAT Level 2 in Bookkeeping or similar, however, common sense and an aptitude for numbers and estimation are more important.
 Open to students of all ages

-All tuition is based around classroom lectures by highly qualified and experienced members of staff.
-Examinations are on-line assessments
+Tuition is based around classroom delivery face-to-face by highly qualified and experienced members of staff.
+Examinations are on-line assessments.

-Students will be able to progress to and complete the Association of Accounting Technicians AAT Level 2 full qualification or start the Association of Accounting Technicians AAT Level 3.
+Students will be able to progress to and complete the Association of Accounting Technicians AAT Level 3 full qualification.
 The course also provides a qualification that employers are looking for.

 One off registration fee: £90

 Please ask for details of funding which may be available